-DRIVEWAY - A private road which is intended to provide vehicular access from a public or private way to a parking space, garage, dwelling or other structure.
+DRIVEWAY means a PRIVATE ROAD which is intended to provide vehicular access from a public or private way to a parking space, garage, DWELLING or other structure.

-DWELLING - A structure or portion thereof which is used exclusively for human habitation.
+DWELLING means a structure or portion thereof which is used exclusively for human habitation.

-DWELLING, MULTI-FAMILY - A dwelling containing more than two (2) dwelling units.
+DWELLING, MULTI-FAMILY means a DWELLING containing more than two (2) DWELLING UNITS.

-DWELLING, SINGLE-FAMILY - A detached building containing (1) dwelling unit only.
+DWELLING, SINGLE-FAMILY means a detached BUILDING containing (1) DWELLING UNIT only.

-DWELLING UNIT - One or more rooms, designed, occupied or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the dwelling unit for exclusive use of a single family maintaining a household.
+DWELLING UNIT means one or more rooms, designed, occupied or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the DWELLING UNIT for exclusive use of a single family maintaining a household.

-EASEMENT - The right or privilege that a person may have in another person's property usually for the purposes of installing and maintaining utilities and drainageways.
+EASEMENT means the right or privilege that a person may have in another person's property usually for the purposes of installing and maintaining utilities and drainageways.

-EROSION - Weathering of soil by running water, wind, or ice.
+EROSION means weathering of soil by running water, wind, or ice.
 [Added per Planning Board 08-26-2008]

-ESCROW - A conditional delivery of money by a developer to a bank to be held until such time as the conditions of final plat approval have been satisfactorily complied with.
+ESCROW means a conditional delivery of money by a DEVELOPER to a bank to be held until such time as the conditions of FINAL PLAT approval have been satisfactorily complied with.